bbvox/fxseeder/README.md

 2. CLI redirection Get output from one command and pass it to another.

+3. Stop trace changes for file
+``
+git update-index --assume-unchanged FILE_NAME
+``

-3. require('folder') - require order is : index.js then index.json if both of them are present
+4. require('folder') - require order is : index.js then index.json if both of them are present

 ONLY COMMAND LINE...
 ```